The Holidays Have Arrived. Here’s What to Wear.

 The Office Holiday Party

-As if dressing for the office wasn’t already complicated enough, the average annual holiday party tends to lob a total sartorial curveball your direction to accompany the blazing fastball of boozed-up coworkers and the topsy-tervy slider that is navigating holiday bonuses with your crossfaded boss at the Karaoke afters.
+As if dressing for the office wasn’t complicated enough, the average annual holiday party tends to lob a sartorial curveball your direction to accompany the blazing fastball of boozed-up coworkers and the topsy-turvy slider that is navigating holiday bonuses with your crossfaded boss at the karaoke afters.
 (Three strikes — ‘yer out!)
-Does the ratio lean business or casual?
-Is a Christmas tree-emblazoned tie camp, or liable to get you sent to HR?
+Does the vibe lean business or casual?
+Is a naughty Santa-emblazoned tie camp, or liable to get you sent to HR?

 We can’t speak to your office specifics, but here’s what we’ll say: nobody likes a try-hard, but nobody likes a Grinch, either.
-Unless your office is managing billions, skip the tie and telegraph your holiday cheer appropriately with a chunky ribbed turtleneck (an agnostic holiday season staple, if there ever was one) or otherwise festive — but not too festive — knitwear.
+Unless your office is managing billions, skip the tie and telegraph your holiday cheer appropriately with a chunky, possibly patterned sweater (an agnostic holiday-season staple, if there ever was one) or otherwise festive — but not too festive — knitwear.

 The Year-End Blowout Bash

 New Year’s Eve demands your annual best.
-For the sartorially cautious, this typically translates to a crusty velvet blazer.
-You’re better than that, sir.
-A whole new year is cause for celebration, after all — try something infinitely bolder, like a funky flannel suit, or patent leather footwear or a luxurious crimson cashmere.
+For the sartorially cautious, this typically translates to a velvet blazer.
+But you’re better than that, sir.
+A whole new year is cause for celebration, after all — try something infinitely bolder, like a discretely funky (it’s all in the lapels) suit, a floral tie or a luxurious silk shirt.
 Hell, try all three.
 For auld lang syne, right?
 Champagne comes out easy, anyways.

 Pro tip: Should you be heading out for the evening, remember the double jeopardy rule — whatever the temp outside, a packed, fevered interior could end up twice as warm.
 All of which to say, ditch the coat unless you really need it.